Remembering the 2004 Bicentenary Celebration of the Birth of the Fulani Caliphate of Northern Nigeria.

 By 2007, on another visit, the Herdsmen and their cattle were then everywhere up to the capital town of Ado Ekiti.
 People that needed cows didn’t have to travel to Sokoto anymore to get them.
 A buyer would just go to the vicinity of Christ School, Ado Ekiti less than a mile from the city centre, to purchase cows for the usual ceremonies of birth, death, wedding, etc.

 Still, nobody in position of authority for health and safety thought anything was wrong about this ugly and retrogressive social and ecological development.
-That is, seeing human beings living cheek by jowl with herds of cattle in the villages and towns, outside the natural habitats of cattle in the Savannah grassland, has since become the new normal all over Nigeria.
+Seeing human beings living cheek by jowl with herds of cattle in the villages and towns, outside the natural habitats of cattle in the Savannah grassland, has since become the new normal all over Nigeria.

 In the meantime, reports of farmers and innocent people being killed by herdsmen are becoming daily occurrences and are regularly reported in the mass media.
 The survivors of the ferocious encounters are crying and wailing as their livelihood – farm with growing crops; ripe and ready-for-harvest crops; harvested crops in the barn; and tender crops in the nursery under preparation for the next season cultivation – were being destroyed and consumed by itinerant cows.